Kildare Gardaí to investigate illegal street race

 He said that the drivers “race in an oval pattern” on the road which is a 80km per hour speed zone.

-The politician, who represents the Clane-Maynooth Municipal District, also said he was given a registration number of one vehicle which he will pass onto gardai.
+The politician also said he was given a registration number of one vehicle which he will pass onto gardai.

-The issue of ‘boy racer’ activity in specific areas of Naas and Athy was also raised by JPC members and Supt Henry said he would contact the Roads Policing Unit on the issue.
+The issue of ‘boyracer’ activity in areas of Naas and Athy was also raised and Supt Henry said he would contact the Roads Policing Unit on the issue.

 Leave your comment